 Then as we walk with Him we will reveal Him and make Him graspable for a world that is desperately grabbing at that which will not hold.

-Find your purpose in His Word of Truth by getting into the Word with this free Bible Study tool, TEND: Hearing the Gardener’s Voice.
+Find your purpose in His Word of Truth by getting into the Word with this free Bible Study tool, Tools for Tending your Soul.
+Drop your email below to get your booklet download.